1991 USBL All-Star Game: The USBL All-Stars

-The league USBL All-Stars were also used as a Travel Team for friendly matches against national teams and forign clubs.
-In 1991 the USBL All-Stars won the silver medal in the Winston Mundial basketball cup (July 26–28, San Juan, Puerto Rico) under coach Rex Morgan, competeding against 6 national teams (Soviet Union, Brazil, Puerto Rico, Canada, Mexico, Cuba) and KK POP 84.
+The league USBL All-Stars were also used as a Travel Team for friendly matches against national teams and foreign clubs.
+In 1991, the USBL All-Stars won the silver medal in the Winston Mundial basketball cup (July 26–28, San Juan, Puerto Rico) under coach Rex Morgan, competing against 6 national teams (Soviet Union, Brazil, Puerto Rico, Canada, Mexico, Cuba) and KK POP 84.
 The USBL All-Stars, wearing white and red jerseys, lost to Puerto Rico in the final (93–86) in front of 12,000 fans at the Coliseo Roberto Clemente.
 Six of the USBL All-Stars had NBA experience.